-Mourning jewelry was also prominent in the Victorian era which was the period of Queen Victoria’s reign from 1837 to 1901, and became less macabre with depictions of clouds, weeping willows, angels, and urns.
+Mourning jewelry was also prominent in the Victorian era which was the period of Queen Victoria’s reign from 1837 to 1901 and became less macabre with depictions of clouds, weeping willows, angels, and urns.
 Some pieces had phrases like “in memory of” or “lost but not forgotten”.
 Mourning jewelry became more popular than ever when Queen Victoria lost her husband and the love of her life Prince Albert in 1861.
-She went into mourning for a period of forty years.
+She went into mourning for a period of forty years, wearing only black clothing along with the occasional pearl jewelry.
+These pearls were considered a symbol of purity and tears.
 The entire late Victorian era has been described as “The Cult of Mourning”.

 Many believe that mourning jewelry became less prominent as photography became more available and an easier method of remembering those we have lost but not forgotten.

 We Restore Memories